CriSp: Leveraging Tread Depth Maps for Enhanced Crime-Scene Shoeprint Matching: Introduction

-{\bf Motivation.} To address the need for a large-scale training dataset, our proposal leverages the extensive collection of tread images of various shoe products available from online retailers.
-Tread depth maps and clearly visible prints can be predicted from these images using \cite{shafique2022shoerinsics}.
-Example tread images and their depth and print predictions are illustrated in \cref{fig:training_dataset}.
-It is important to note that matching directly to RGB tread images causes models to overfit to irrelevant details such as albedo and lighting (see \cref{subsection:design_choices}). \emph{We formulate our problem as the retrieval of tread depth maps that best match crime-scene shoerpints by learning a representation from tread depth maps and clean shoeprints.}
+{\bf Motivation.} To address the need for a large-scale training dataset, we leverage the extensive collection of tread images of various shoe products available at online retailers.
+We generate tread depth maps and clearly visible prints using the method propsoed in \cite{shafique2022shoerinsics}. \cref{fig:training_dataset} shows some examples in our dataset.
+Note that matching directly to RGB tread images causes models to overfit to irrelevant details such as albedo and lighting (\cref{subsection:design_choices}).
+Therefore, \emph{we formulate our problem as the retrieval of tread depth maps that best match crime-scene shoerpints by learning a representation from tread depth maps and clean shoeprints.}

-{\bf Technical insights.} We develop a method termed \emph{CriSp} to address this problem using 3 key components (\cref{fig:training_overview}).
-Firstly, we employ a data augmentation module $Aug$ to generate simulated crime-scene shoeprints from the clearly visible prints used during training.
-In an ideal scenario, learning a feature representation to match crime-scene shoeprint images to tread depth maps would require a dataset containing paired crime-scene shoeprints and corresponding tread depth maps.
-In the absence of such data, our data augmentation module in combination with our training set of paired tread depth maps and clean prints serves as a viable alternative.
-Secondly, we propose a spatial encoder $Enc$ to ensure that our model learns to match patterns in corresponding regions of shoe treads.
+{\bf Technical insights.} We develop a method termed \emph{CriSp} to address this problem using three key components (\cref{fig:training_overview}).
+First, a data augmentation module $Aug$ simulates crime-scene shoeprints from the clearly visible prints and depth maps of the training set.
+This helps mitigate domain gaps between our training set and real-world crime-scene testing images.
+Second, a spatial encoder $Enc$ ensures that our model learns to match patterns in corresponding regions of shoe treads.
 For instance, if a crime-scene shoeprint exhibits stripes on the heels, the model must retrieve shoes with stripes in the heel region rather than other areas like the toe region.
-Thirdly, we incorporate a feature masking module $M$ to ensure that only the visible portions of shoeprints affect our retrieval results when crime-scene shoeprints are only partially visible.
-We observe that combining these three techniques facilitates effective feature learning and results in significantly improved retrieval performance compared to existing state-of-the-art methods.
+Third, a feature masking module $M$ ensures using only the visible parts of crime-scene shoeprints for retrieval.
+Our extensive experiments show that combining these components facilitates feature learning and yields significantly improved retrieval performance over prior arts.